 The second case defines the projection of an interaction for one of the modules \( \{\role p_1, \ldots, \role p_n\} \).
 Similarly to the previous case, we define a command for each branch of the interaction.
-However, the rate of each command is set to 1, ensuring that each branch synchronises with probability \( \lambda_j \cdot 1 \) (see rule \( \mathsf{(P_2)} \) in Figure~\ref{fig:semantics}).
-The third case is the one when we are projecting a module that is not in the set $\{\role p, \role p_1,\ldots,\role p_n\}$.
-The if-then-else construct focuses on the module $\role p$ where the guard $E$ must be evaluated.
-As a consequence, we do not need to have any label for synchronisation.
-For recursive calls, we generate a command that resets the counter to a distinct value given by the auxiliary function $\textsf{defs}$.
+However, the rate of each command is set to~1, ensuring that each branch synchronises with rate \( \lambda_j \cdot 1 \) (see rule \( \mathsf{(P_2)} \) in Figure~\ref{fig:semantics}).
+The third case concerns the projection of a module that does not belong to the set \( \{\nr, \nr_1,\ldots,\nr_n\} \).
+In this case, the projection collects the commands generated from all $\anno C_j$.
+Note that $\mathsf{annot}$ assigns the same state label: this is not a problem, since any synchronisation is performed on different control labels.
+The if--then--else construct focuses on the module \( \nr \), where the guard \(E\) is evaluated.
+Being this a local operation, no synchronisation labels are required.
+For recursive calls, we generate a command that redirects the execution to the projection of the definitions \(\defin\), which are projected separately.